// Add the new slick-theme.css if you want the default styling

 • Do you have any additional offers for small businesses?

-Don’t like what you hear?
-Head to the government comparison website for your state and see if there is something better (just don’t forget to have your bill handy)
+You can also visit the relevant government comparison website and see if you can get a better deal (just don’t forget to have your bill handy).

 Victoriawww.compare.energy.vic.gov.au